-- July 2 - 4, 2016 - Tahoe Science Center closed for Independence Day
+- August 31, 2016 - The Tahoe Science Center will be closed for the 2016 Tahoe Federal Summit.

 - October 13, 2016 - Monthly Lecture: Beer: Simply Splendid Science and the Best of Beverages (and beer tasting) with Charles Bamforth the first Anheuser-Busch Endowed Professor at UC Davis teaching undergraduate courses in Malting and Brewing Science.